givani30/BellmanFilterDFSV/memory-bank/activeContext.md

 ## Current Focus

+*   [11-04-2025 18:15:00] - Enhanced parameter logging in optimization process with improved `minimize_with_logging` function and better performance options.

+*   [11-04-2025 17:30:00] - Aligned `mu` fixing logic in `optimization.py` with established strategy to always fix `mu` for BIF when true parameters are available.

+*   [11-04-2025 16:23:11] - Vectorized `apply_identification_constraint` in `utils/transformations.py` and fixed related test failures.

 *   [07-04-2025 23:28:15] - Debugging BIF (`bellman_information.py`) prediction/update steps to resolve inaccurate predicted covariances/information matrices.
 This is blocking the BIF EM implementation plan.